openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vnx-driver.rst

 Preparation
 ~~~~~~~~~~~
 This section contains instructions to prepare the Block Storage nodes to
 use the EMC VNX driver.
-You install the Navisphere CLI, ensure you have
+You should install the Navisphere CLI and ensure you
-correct zoning configurations.
+have correct zoning configurations.

 Install Navisphere CLI
 ----------------------